ericseong/egg-incubator/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND!

 # Overview
 egg incubator program.
-It'll loop endlessly to monitor/control the temperature/humidity as per the policy given by config.json.
+It'll loop endlessly to monitor/control the temperature/humidity and air flow as per the policy given by config.json.

 # Install and run
 The code can be compiled and run on raspberry pi.
 It's tested on Raspberry Pi OS Lite.
 To build incubator monitoring/control program, goto src/ and type make.
 Will get 2ne1 binary at build/ dir.
 To build display-server, goto src/display-server/ and type make.
 Will get 2ne1-display-server binay.
 The resulting binaries are to be registered as systemd services.